oracle/cloudtestdrive/DataScience/lab100/bonus10.md

 **This lab is based on LAB100 which you have to finish to be able to proceed.**

 In `LAB100` we build a linear regression model.
 To be able to use the model, we have to store it in a way that it is deployable.
 One way to do model deployment is using Oracle Functions.
-Oracle Data Science Service stores the serialized weights of the model as pickle file, which does not require any proprietary software to be read and can be used or deployed to any cloud vendor, compute instance or service you prefer.
+Oracle Data Science Service stores the serialized weights of the model as pickle file, which does not require any proprietary software to be read and can be deployed to any cloud vendor, compute instance or service you prefer.

 **To store the model continue to work in the notebook you used for LAB100.**

 ## Finish Getting Started Guide

 The last step in LAB100 was to used RMSE to validated the performance of the model.
 Let's now store the model.
 To do so we need to initialize the ADS (Oracle Accelerated Data Science Library).
-Before we could use the library you have to make sure that you generated your OCI private key.
+Before you could use the library you have to make sure that you generated your OCI private key.

 **Please follow the steps in the `getting-started.ipynb` file to register your account and generate a key that would allow you to use the ADS library.**